Music technology development

 Royalty reconciliation running on spreadsheets and taking two to four weeks every statement cycle

 Manual royalty reconciliation from multiple DSP reports in different formats, applied to deal terms stored in a separate spreadsheet, produces statements that take weeks and contain errors that rights holders can detect and dispute.
-A royalty management system that ingests DSP data, applies your specific deal terms, and generates statements automatically reduces the process from weeks to hours and produces a calculation audit trail that is defensible.
+According to Armanino LLP, drawing on approximately 6,000 royalty audits conducted since 1971, up to 95% of royalties self-reported by record labels, publishers, and studios are inaccurate, with typical audits recovering 10–30% in additional payments.
+A royalty management system that ingests DSP data, applies your specific deal terms, and generates statements automatically reduces the process from weeks to hours.
+It also produces a calculation audit trail that's defensible.

 2. 02

-Streaming platform built for general media that cannot enforce territory-specific music licensing rules
+Streaming platform built on general media infrastructure that can't enforce territory-specific music licensing

-General media streaming infrastructure does not implement per-territory rights enforcement at the stream level.
-For music, a track licensed in the US but not in Germany must not play for a German listener -- and that check must happen at playback time, every time.
-Retrofitting licensing logic onto a platform not designed for it produces gaps that result in licensing violations with consequential financial exposure.
+General media streaming infrastructure doesn't implement per-territory rights enforcement at the stream level.
+For music, a track licensed in the US but not in Germany must not play for a German listener.
+That check must happen at playback time, every time.
+Retrofitting licensing logic onto a platform not designed for it creates gaps.
+Those gaps result in licensing violations with real financial exposure.

 3. 03